 "Good," Carlisle says.
 "Until it's rebuilt, you can live at our place.
 If you need more room, I'm sure the Hales will help, too.
 We'll figure it out.
 Tell us how to help, and we will."

 Dad nods at him.
 He rests his elbows on his knees, hunching as he stares at me without seeing me.
-So much is happening I can barely take it all in, much less from a stretcher in a hospital unsure as to how long it will take until I'm able to walk again.
-Or how much pain it will cause.
+So much is happening I can barely take it all in, especially since nobody knows how long it will take for me to be able to walk again.
+Or how much pain walking will cause.

 "What about Bella?" dad asks.